adityac94/Generative-Information-Pursuit/README.md

 We also use `wandb` to moderate training and testing performance.
 One may remove lines related to `wandb` and switch to other packages if they desire.

 ## Datasets
-This code supports 5 datasets: Cifar10, Cifar100, CUB-200, Places365 and Imagenet.
+This code supports 5 datasets: mnist, kmnist, fashion_mnist, caltech_silhouttes, cub

-For CUB-200, please download the dataset from https://www.vision.caltech.edu/datasets/cub_200_2011/.
+For CUB-200 (cub), please download the dataset from https://www.vision.caltech.edu/datasets/cub_200_2011/.
 Remember to save the dataset at "./data/CUB/", with the image directory being located at "./data/CUB/CUB_200_2011".

-For Imagenet, refer to instructions at https://www.image-net.org/download.php.
-Remember to save the dataset at "./data/ImageNet".

 ## Code
-For all code, we use argparse to take in arguments, use the '-h' flag to see description of arguments.
-For example, for code "train_concept_qa.py", typing "train_concept_qa.py -h" would display the list of arguments the code takes.
 Following are list of relevant codes.

-1. **preprocess.py**: code to convert images from the Imagenet and Places365 datasets into their respective clip embeddings and save them as new datasets of (clip embedding, label) pairs.
-This is done to speed up the training on Concept-QA and V-IP networks since these are very large datasets.
-Run this file before running the below two codes for training the Concept-QA and V-IP networks respectively.
+1. **train.py**: code to train the VAE generative model for learning the distribution between the query answers and labels.
+Usage: python train.py <dataset_name>
-2. **train_concept_qa.py**: code to train the Concept-QA network.
+2. **run_ip.py**: code to run the IP algorithm using the trained VAE generative model.
+Usage: python run_ip.py

-3. **train_vip.py**: code to train the V-IP network using the trained Concept-QA network (using the previous code).
-In this code, please change the filenames for the saved Concept-QA network file accordingly in the "get_answering_model()" function.
-4. **VIP_visualizations.ipynb**: Code to visualize the interpretable prediction results by V-IP using the Concept-QA model.
-This code uses the saved models (used for generating results in our paper).
-If you train your own models using the above codes, remember to change the filenames accordingly, in the "get_pretrained_actor_classifier_filenames" function in utils.py and the "get_answering_model()" function in train_vip.py.
+   Here the dataset_name is an argument in the code that needs to be changed

 ## License
 This project is under the MIT License.
 See [LICENSE](./LISENSE.md) for details.